PatrikSalvet/Path_Formation_and_Data_Read/README.md

 ## 2. Requirements
 The code is written and contains widgets that are primarily designed for use in `Jupyter Notebook`.
 However, there is also an alternative, well-documented way to call the functions without the use of widgets, allowing execution in any other Python environment.
-The required libraries are: `time`, `numpy`, `pandas`, `re`, `logging`, `os`, `copy` Note, the display of the widgets may vary depending on the `Jupyter Notebook` version and settings.
+The required libraries are: `time`, `numpy`, `pandas`, `re`, `logging`, `os`, `copy` **Note:** the display of the widgets may vary depending on the `Jupyter Notebook` version and settings.

 ## 3. Features
 ### File Path Function (`file_path`)